towercomputers/toweros/docs/whitepaper/toweros-whitepaper.typ

 #set text(font: "Palatino")
 #set quote(block: true)
+#set enum(spacing: 500%)
+#show quote: it => [
+  #set block(width: 100%)
+  #emph[#it]
+]
+#set quote(block: true)

 = Background
 A converged multi-level secure (MLS) computing system is one that allows the user to operate across distinct security domains through a single user interface (UI).
 Traditional MLS systems rely on hardware-level isolation using a keyboard-video-mouse (KVM) switch and no UI compositing@soffer or more recently with software-level isolation and software-based UI compositing (e.g. using a hypervisor).@issa While hardware-level isolation is theoretically much more secure than software-level isolation, the overall usability of any MLS system without user-interface compositing is necessarily poor in comparison, because there is no single, unified interface provided for the user.

 #quote[“Extant software solutions do combine the user interfaces for multiple domains onto the same desktop, however these rely on large trusted computing bases comprising hypervisor, security domain software, and drivers---making them too complex to evaluate and too risky to accredit for high assurance use.
-Software solutions fail to address the increasing risk of compromised hardware, implicitly incorporating many hardware components into the trusted computing base.@beaumont]
+Software solutions fail to address the increasing risk of compromised hardware, implicitly incorporating many hardware components into the trusted computing base.”@beaumont]

 Recently, a system for hardware-level isolation with hardware-based UI compositing was developed;@beaumont but the usability of even this design is still much lower than that of those with software-based compositing because all interfaces between the security domains must be implemented _in silico_.
 Raytheon's Forcepoint Trusted Thin Client and Remote allows users to access multiple isolated networks from a single thin client, but has no capability for user-interface compositing.@raytheon